avinash201199/Free-courses-with-Certificates/CONTRIBUTING.md

-## How to contibute in this repository
+## How to contribute in this repository

 You can contribute in many ways